Rainbow-Dreamer/musicpy_docs/docs/Basic syntax of drum type.md

 First of all, you can define your own dictionary of numbers or letters or special characters to map to different MIDI drum notes, I have defined a default drum mapping dictionary in the database.

+Note that here the string that maps to value -1 (`0` as default) will be interpreted as rest symbol, which adds extra interval to the previous note, the string that maps to value -2 (`-` as default) will be interpreted as continue symbol, which adds interval and extend the duration of the previous note.

 Here the length of numbers, letters and special characters can be greater than 1, which means you can write multiple digits, words and multiple special characters as a whole for mapping.

 This is the current default drum mapping dictionary, there are two sets of templates you can choose to use, or you can customize the drum mapping dictionary.